-Provide each student with a blank piece of paper and some coloured markers, pencils, or crayons.
-Ask them to draw and colour pictures of their favourite foods.
-Post and ask:
+Ask the students to draw and colour pictures of their favourite foods.
+Share and ask:

 Explain that Canada has farms in every province.
 Some are fruit and vegetable farms, some are meat and dairy farms, and some grow grains like wheat, soy, oats, and barley.